Research Capstone in Psychology

 - Enhanced Online Learning - This offering requires access to web-based tools, but use of these tools does not displace any face-to-face instruction.

-Students will need to arrange and purchase their own transportation to Portland, Oregon, as well as four days of meals during the Western Psychological Association conference.
+Students will need to arrange and purchase their own transportation (e.g., air fare) to San Francisco, CA and 4 days of meals during the Western Psychological Association conference.

-$294–$493 for poster printing costs and an overnight field trip to the annual conference of the Western Psychological Association (WPA) in Portland, Oregon, from April 26–29, 2018.
-Depending on the type of accommodation the student requires, the student fee for WPA will range between $274–$473 and includes WPA membership/registration fees and four nights at a hotel near the conference site.
-Students who do not stay at the convention site hotel will be charged only the $20 poster printing fee plus $75 for registration/student membership to attend WPA.
+$20 for poster printing costs; and $389-$702 for a required overnight field trip to the annual conference of the Western Psychological Association (WPA) in San Francisco, CA from April 30-May3, 2020.
+Depending on the type of accommodation the student requires at WPA, the student fee for WPA will range between $389-$702 and includes WPA membership/registration fees and four nights hotel at the conference site.

 This is a capstone opportunity within psychology (or closely related social science disciplines such as sociology or cultural anthropology).